-“A slow progression is the best way to go,” says Dr. Jonathan Halperin, chief of physical medicine and rehabilitation with Sharp Rees-Stealy Medical Group.
-“That is the hardest thing to accept and understand for patients who have had a COVID-19 infection.
-It is not like returning to exercise after having a routine cold or flu.”
+"A slow progression is the best way to go," says Dr. Jonathan Halperin, a physiatrist — a doctor who specializes in physical medicine and rehabilitation — who works in the division of orthopedic medicine at Sharp Rees-Stealy Medical Group.
+"That is the hardest thing to accept and understand for patients who have had a COVID-19 infection.
+It is not like returning to exercise after having a routine cold or flu."

 Because COVID-19 can affect the heart, lungs and blood vessels, among other organs, Dr. Halperin stresses the importance of a slow progression over a long period of time before resuming normal physical activity levels.
 He also cautions that the rate of exercise progression depends on the severity of the illness.